Nlouis38/RobotArmInverseKinematics/README.md

-# Pinocchio Robot Arm Inverse Kinematics (IK) with Joint Limits
+# Robot Arm Inverse Kinematics (IK) with Joint Limits

 This project demonstrates a robot arm inverse kinematics (IK) solver using the Pinocchio library and CVXPY for joint limit enforcement.
 It allows you to interactively specify desired end-effector positions, and the solver computes joint angles that bring the end-effector as close as possible to the target while respecting joint limits.